Table of Contents

 Federal Stafford Loan Recipients

-CUC’s need based Direct Subsidized Loan recipients totaled 1159 which encompassed 78% of the enrolled undergraduate (both traditional and non-traditional) student population in the Fall of 2014.
-A total of 158 recipients, 11% of the enrolled undergraduate student population in the Fall of 2014, received only a non-need based Direct Unsubsidized Loan.
+CUC’s Direct Loan recipients totaled 1,085 which encompassed 75% of the enrolled undergraduate (both traditional and non-traditional) student population in the Fall of 2015.
+A total of 939 or 86.5% received the Direct Subsidized Loan and a total of 146 or 13.5% received the Direct Unsubsidized Loan only.

 To learn more information on the financial aid available to undergraduate students, costs and CUC’s policies, please click here.

 Cost of Attendance